Mom’s Best Potato Salad Recipe

 Bowl of Homemade Potato Salad with sliced hard boiled eggs on top and fresh dill.

-• Yukon Gold Potatoes (5 medium): These buttery potatoes hold their shape beautifully.
+• Yukon Gold Potatoes (5 medium): These buttery potatoes hold their shape well.
 Feel free to use red potatoes or Russet potatoes as a substitute.

 • Hard-boiled Eggs (8 total): Save two eggs to use for garnish on the salad.
 For perfectly cooked eggs, try our Instant Pot Method.